yuchenzh/DDOF/readme.md

 to generate the simplified table (for method 2).
 Note, you might need to set change some configuration settings, such as the range of pressure and temperature (See 'getDiffTable.py' and 'getDiffPoly.py').

-### Put the table in the constant folder of your case
+### Put the table in the constant folder of your case as a separate file

 ### Configure the thermophysicalTransport file
 See the following example.
 You can find more examples from 'Cases' folder